ember-engines/ember-engines.com/tests/dummy/app/templates/docs/deprecations.md

 **id**: ember-engines.deprecation-camelized-engine-names

-In host application's we're asked to build out engine configurations using camelized package names.
+In the host application, we're asked to build out engine configurations using camel cases for package names.
-This is error prune and awkward - especially for scoped packages.
-Awkward because our packages already have names used by npm/Yarn/pnpm, e.g. "my-blog", or "my-super-awesome-engine" whereas ember-engines asked us to introduce camelization rules and use "myBlog" or "mySuperAwesomeEngine".
+This is error-prone and awkward - especially for scoped packages.
+Awkward because our packages already have names used by npm/Yarn/pnpm, e.g. "my-blog", or `my-super-awesome-engine` whereas ember-engines asked us to introduce camel case rules and use `myBlog` or `mySuperAwesomeEngine`.

 Before: